leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 Git stores all of its repository data in a hidden `.git` directory.

 > **Use case:**
-Two researchers/programmers are developing code to analyse the inflammation data used in the Python session.
+Two researchers/programmers are developing code to analyse clinical data.

 #### a.
 Make a Directory on the Desktop